 Digital transformation is not just about buying the latest and greatest technology.
-Instead, think of digital transformation as the process of improving your customers’ business outcomes through digital technology.
+Instead, think of digital transformation as the process of improving your customer’s business outcomes through digital technology.
 For digital transformation initiatives to work, business leaders must embrace new ways of connecting people, data, and processes to create value for their customers.

 We are in the age of the “Internet of Things” (IoT) digital device relationships and accessibility that is quickly creating an “Internet of Me” mentality for customers.

 This means companies need to change how they’re thinking about technology.
-It is now possible for drivers to buy a car insurance policy online, for pet owners to order 70-lb bags of food to be shipped to their door with their smartwatch and viewers can watch a blockbuster movie by streaming it on the device of their choice.
+It is now possible for drivers to buy a car insurance policy online, for pet owners to order 70-lb bags of food to be shipped to their door with their smartwatch and for viewers to watch a blockbuster movie by streaming it on the device of their choice.
 Behind all these outcomes is IT infrastructure for thousands of endpoint connections that need to happen to deliver those customer experiences.

 “With major disruptions happening in multiple industries, no company is too big to have the rug pulled from under it.
 It is no longer about the big eating the small; it is now about the fast eating the slow.“~ Ross Mason, MuleSoft Founder